 - Love endures all things (maintains its stand when facing opposition)

-- Love never fails (do not lose its existence or value)
+- Love never fails (does not lose its existence or value)

-Read the gospels carefully observing Jesus demonstrating love.
-You will find His love in all the Gospels, especially in the 4th Gospel (John).
-You will see it in His actions and words.
-You will see people indicating they felt loved, cared for, or at least positively affected by His presence.
-Even when what He had to say was not what they wanted to hear.
+Read the first four books of the New Testament, carefully observing Jesus showing love.
+You will find this love in all the Gospels, especially in the 4th Gospel (John).
+You will see it in Jesus’ actions and words.
+You will see people indicating they felt loved, cared for, or at least positively affected by Jesus’ presence.
+Even when what Jesus had to say was not what they wanted to hear.
 Also, see John’s first epistle.

 Return to the About page.